LokmanKhodziri/anime-webs/README.md

 Run the following command to start the app in development mode:

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open terminal and [npm start) to view it in your browser.
 The page will reload when you make changes.

 ### Building the App